-Chichagof Dream Review – Cruising Alaska’s Inside Passage
+Chichagof Dream on an Alaska Inside Passage Cruise

-With all the conveniences of a traditional cruise ship stateroom, impeccable cuisine, attentive crew and staff plus two planned kayaking trips, we were setting out on our adventure to explore in comfort.
+With all the conveniences of a traditional cruise ship stateroom, impeccable cuisine, attentive crew and staff plus two planned kayaking trips, we set out on an adventure to explore in comfort.
 No Class 5 rapids or summit-seeking hikes.

-Any Alaska Inside Passage cruise offers the chance to see a multitude of wildlife, including humpback and orca whales, bears, adorable sea otters, dozens of bald eagles, colorful little puffins and much more.
-One of the big advantages of small ship cruises in Alaska like Alaska Dream Cruises is their ability to offer beach landings, raft drive-bys right up to a glacier, water sport activities and even provide wet weather gear.
+Any Alaska Inside Passage cruise offers the chance to see a multitude of wildlife, including humpback and orca whales, bears, adorable sea otters, dozens of bald eagles, colorful little puffins and so much more.
+When you’re on a small ship, cruises in Alaska offer the ability for beach landings, raft excursions right up to a glacier, and water sport activities.
+They even provide wet weather gear.
 Alaskan Dream Cruises just exactly that…and more.

-On this cruise from Juneau to Sitka, when a ocean-going cruise ship was sighted, it wasn’t difficult to overhear passenger conversations about their preference for small ships.
-There weren’t many passengers who’d been on any mega-ships.
-And most had no desire to do so.
+On this cruise from Juneau to Sitka, when an ocean-going cruise ship was passing by, Chichagof passenger conversations focused on their preference for small ships.
+There weren’t many onboard who’d been on any mega-cruise ships.
+And most expressed no desire to do so.

 Welcome Aboard Alaskan Dream Cruises’ Chichagof Dream

-Day one: Mendenhall Glacier Tour, Board Chichagof Dream, salmon and king crab fest at Orca Point Lodge.
+Day one: Mendenhall Glacier Tour, Board Chichagof Dream, salmon and king crab feast at Orca Point Lodge.